channel-io/bezier-react/.changeset/large-pants-brush.md

 "@channel.io/bezier-tokens": minor
 ---

-Add composition tokens, such as box-shadow.
+Add composition tokens, such as box-shadow